NatanGarcias/Page_Rank/README.md

 <p align="center">
 <img src="https://raw.githubusercontent.com/NatanGarcias/Page_Rank/master/assets/sample.svg?token=ADE4HTXEYFIR4T7U2C3S2RC6YMU26">
 </p>
-Note that in the example above, even tough node 1 gets a lot of direct links it is node 2 which has the highest pageRank.
+Note that in the example above, even tough node 1 gets a lot of direct links it is node 2 which has the highest rank.
 It so happens because node 2 influences a page with a lot of influence itself, hence it's score goes up.
 The rankings for this sample are:

 page  |  rank